Chickens, like most mammals and birds, are prone to worms.

 In severe overloads, they can cause an intestinal blockage killing the bird.

 Manson’s eye worm used to be a solely tropical disease, but in recent years has moved into the warmer areas of the temperate zones – such as the southern States of the US.

-A cheesy type discharge from the eye, it can cause the eyelids to stick together.
-Your hen will scratch at the eye, conjunctivitis, decreased appetite, droopy head and eventual blindness if untreated.
+A cheesy discharge from the eye can cause the eyelids to stick together.

-The eye worm is treated with special medication that is obtainable from your veterinarian.
+The eye worm is treated with special medication obtained from your veterinarian.

-Cecal Worms in chickens are very common and generally don’t cause too much of a problem.
+Cecal Worms in chickens are widespread and don’t cause much of a problem.

 They live in the ceca of the chicken and have a direct lifecycle.